HomeContactsSite Map

 How have other musicians described their experience of working with under-served audiences?

 Several of our musicians have described their work with us as the most important and satisfying work they do.
-For many musicians, MFAS' programs provide opportunities for growth and awareness of the needs of special audiences.
-These performances also offer opportunities to become more comfortable in dealing with people who have various disabilities.
-Click here to see some of our musicians' experiences in their own words
+For many musicians, MFAS programs provide opportunities for growth and awareness of the needs of special audiences.
+These programs also offer opportunities to become more comfortable in dealing with people who have various disabilities.
+Click here to see some of our musicians’ experiences in their own words.